dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows:

+Assume that `p` is an optional formal parameter in _D_ that does not have a declared type, but it does have a default value whose static type in the empty context is a type `T` which is not `Null`.
+In that case `p` is considered to have the declared type `T`.
+When `T` is `Null`, `p` is considered to have the declared type `Object?`.

 The current scope of the formal parameter list of the primary constructor in _D_ is the current scope of the class/enum declaration *(in other words, the default values cannot see declarations in the class body)*.
-Every default value in the primary constructor of _D_ is replaced by a fresh private name `_n`, and a constant variable named `_n` is added to the top-level of the current library, with an initializing expression which is said default value. *(This means that we can move the parameter declarations including the default value without changing its meaning.)*
+Every default value in the primary constructor of _D_ is replaced by a fresh private name `_n`, and a constant variable named `_n` is added to the top-level of the current library, with an initializing expression which is said default value.

+*This means that we can move the parameter declarations including the default value without changing its meaning.
+Implementations are free to use this particular desugaring based technique, or any other technique which has the same observable behavior.
+In particular, it should not be possible for such a default value to obtain a new meaning because an identifier in the default value resolves to a declaration in the class body when it occurs in _k_ after the transformation, but it used to resolve to a top-level or imported declaration before the transformation.*

 For each of these constant variable declarations, the declared type is the formal parameter type of the corresponding formal parameter, except: In the